erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/10_intro.md

 Using a rope as the last link of their kinematic chain, cranes are able to cover height with a minimum of material.
 The flexibility of the rope also means that it requires next to no space when retracted, as it can be coiled and wrapped.
 Yet this flexibility also means that we can't use a rope to push, only to pull.
-With the actors (the motors) of the crane connected to the endeffector (the hook) via such a flexible connection, it isn't possible to produce controlled motion in the face of disturbances.
+With the actors (the motors) of the crane connected to the end effector (the hook) via such a flexible connection, it isn't possible to produce controlled motion in the face of disturbances.
 If we wish to effectively use robots over the large work area of the construction site, we must find a way to provide them with a stable work platform.

 ### Momentum Control Devices